sambarnes/dizklosure/README.md

 ## TODO

 * Fix `nargo prove p` and `nargo verify p`, currently broken here 🤷‍♀️
-* Wait for `nargo codegen-verifier` to be fixed with ecdsa sigs
 * Integrate foundry into the test framework, building off of [nplate](https://github.com/whitenois3/nplate)

 ## Disclaimer